10 Must Haves For Hobby farming

 Great Auntie Jean was a “Call The Midwife” helping women birth at home, day and night, in 1950’s Greenock in Scotland.

-Three of dads’ sisters were nurses and my own mum a district nurse.
-Watching her leave home of a morning in navy uniform dress, hat and coat, big blue nylon bag over her shoulder full of mysterious dressings and paraphernalia, I knew I wanted to keep up the family tradition.
+Three of dads’ sisters were nurses and my own mum a district nurse in the community.
+Watching her leave home of a morning in navy dress, hat and coat with the big nylon bag over her shoulder full of mysterious dressings and paraphernalia, I knew I wanted to keep up the family tradition.

 Continue reading “Learning To Be A Nurse Glasgow 1983”